torenius/SqlBulkCopyHelper/README.md

             .Map("Name", x => x["Name"], typeof(string));
 ```

-Or if you like to go the more reflection base way you can choose your own PropertyInfo for the mapping.
+Or if you like to go the more reflection based way you can choose your own PropertyInfo for the mapping.
 ```csharp
 var properties = typeof(TestData).GetProperties().Where(x => x.PropertyType == typeof(int));
 var helper = new SqlBulkCopyHelper<TestData>("#Test")
     .MapProperties(properties);
 ```
-The PropertyType method will convert the properties to an expression and automatically choose the property name as the database column name.
+The MapProperties method will convert the properties to an expression and automatically choose the property name as the database column name.
-If you like to define you own column name you could provide a naming funtion:
+If you like to define your own column name you could provide a naming function:
 ```csharp
 var helper = new SqlBulkCopyHelper<TestData>("#Test")
     .MapProperties(properties, propertyInfo => propertyInfo.Name.ToLower());